Simple and Practical Mental Health

 FDA-approved indications

-Used as an aid to smoking cessation treatment
+“For use as an aid to smoking cessation treatment.”

-Treatment with varenicline can be started one week before the patient stops smoking.
-Alternatively, the patient can stop smoking on days 8 to 35 after starting treatment with varenicline.
+1. Treatment with varenicline can be started one week before the patient stops smoking.

-If the patient cannot tolerate the adverse effects, then consider a temporary or permanent dose reduction.
+If the patient cannot tolerate the side effects, then, obviously, we should consider a temporary or permanent reduction in the dose.

 Special populations